yeoni98/gemma-studywithu/README.md

 - **Model Name**: Gemma-2b-it
 - **Model Description**: The model is fine-tuned for answering questions and providing explanations based on the context extracted from PDF documents.

-The model is served locally without the need for external API calls to Hugging Face, ensuring faster response times for a real-time chat experience.

 ## Technologies Used

 ### Frontend